Joseph Bottum (author): Other works

-After returning to South Dakota, he produced his Kindle Single Dakota Christmas, which reached #1 on the Amazon e-book bestseller list, and he published such print books as the examination of song lyrics as poetry in The Second Spring (2011), the childhood memoir The Christmas Plains (2012), and the sociological study of American religion in An Anxious Age: The Post-Protestant Ethic and the Spirit of America (2014), together with the e-book collection of selected essays, Pulp & Prejudice.
-His Kindle Singles for Amazon include sports Singles on Tim Tebow and R. A. Dickey (The Summer of 43, named by Amazon to its Kindle Singles' list of 2012's “10 Best Books of the Year”), and Bottum's annual Christmas fiction.
+After returning to South Dakota, he produced his Kindle Single Dakota Christmas, which reached No. 1 on the Amazon e-book bestseller list, and he published such print books as the examination of song lyrics as poetry in The Second Spring (2011), the childhood memoir The Christmas Plains (2012), and the sociological study of American religion in An Anxious Age: The Post-Protestant Ethic and the Spirit of America (2014), together with the e-book collection of selected essays, Pulp & Prejudice.
+His Kindle Singles for Amazon include sports Singles on Tim Tebow and R. A. Dickey (The Summer of 43, named by Amazon to its Kindle Singles' list of 2012's "10 Best Books of the Year"), and Bottum's annual Christmas fiction.

 Works as an essayist

 Bottum's essays, poems, reviews, and short stories have appeared in The Wall Street Journal, The Washington Post, USA Today, The Times of London, and other newspapers; Forbes, Newsweek, Commentary, and other magazines; the International Philosophical Quarterly, U.S. Catholic Historian, and other scholarly journals.
 His work has been anthologized in Best Spiritual Writing 2010, Best Catholic Writing 2007, Best Christian Writing 2004, The Conservative Poets, Why I Turned Right, and other collections.
-Among his most widely discussed essays are “The Soundtracking of America” in The Atlantic, “Christians and Postmoderns” in First Things, and “The Myth of the Catholic Voter” in the Weekly Standard.
+Among his most widely discussed essays are "The Soundtracking of America" in The Atlantic, "Christians and Postmoderns," in First Things, and "The Myth of the Catholic Voter" in the Weekly Standard.

-Bottum's 2013 essay “The Things We Share” in the Catholic journal Commonweal, urging acceptance of state-sanctioned same-sex marriage, was covered by a pair of articles in The New York Times and by many other publications.
+Bottum's 2013 essay "The Things We Share" in the Catholic journal Commonweal, urging acceptance of state-sanctioned same-sex marriage, was covered by a pair of articles in The New York Times and by many other publications.
 Widely cited and attacked, it led to the ostracizing of Bottum in some conservative and religious circles.
 Other controversial positions Bottum has taken include his opposition to the death penalty, his defense of Pope Pius XII, and his rejection of abortion.
-According to Edmund Waldstein, Bottom understands his own conservative philosophy as a "working out of the insight into the evil of abortion".
+According to Edmund Waldstein, Bottum understands his own conservative philosophy as a "working out of the insight into the evil of abortion".

 Bottum's 2014 book An Anxious Age: The Post-Protestant Ethic and the Spirit of America argues that members of the nation's elite class are the spiritual heirs of Mainline Protestantism, and that this class has triumphed over Catholics and Evangelicals in the culture wars.
-Reviewing the book for The American Interest, the columnist David Goldman wrote, “Joseph Bottum may be America's best writer on religion.”
-In The Week, Michael Brendan Dougherty compared the book to work by James Burnham, Daniel Bell, and Christopher Lasch, suggesting “with the publication of An Anxious Age, I wonder if these earlier thinkers haven't all been surpassed.”
+Reviewing the book for The American Interest, the columnist David Goldman wrote, "Joseph Bottum may be America's best writer on religion."
+In The Week, Michael Brendan Dougherty compared the book to work by James Burnham, Daniel Bell, and Christopher Lasch, suggesting "with the publication of An Anxious Age, I wonder if these earlier thinkers haven't all been surpassed."